Ambassadors and patrons

 Pamela said:"I lost my friend a few years ago to bowel cancer.
 That's why I understand how important it is to raise awareness of this disease.
 I really want to do anything I can to make more people aware of the symptoms of bowel cancer and I'd like to urge anyone who is concerned to visit their GP."

-Kevin became an ambassador for Bowel Cancer UK since 2014, after he was diagnosed with bowel cancer in 2012.
+Kevin has supported the charity since 2014, after he was diagnosed with bowel cancer in 2012.
 Both his parents have been affected by the disease.
 Following treatment, Kevin was given the all-clear and is now helping to raise awareness of bowel cancer.

 He says: “I was diagnosed with bowel cancer, but it was caught early.
 The most important thing is to see your GP if you notice any symptoms.
 Doing that saved my life.”